AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 Once you got those target elements:
 1. [Fork a Styler mod](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md).
 2. Find the forked Styler mod in the "Installed Mods" section.
-3. Go to the "Settings" tab.
+3. Go to the mod's "Settings" tab.
 4. Add those targets and styles in the "Control styles" section.
 5. Click "Save settings", and the changes take effect instantly.